 Group 1: Consistency, Causes, and Consequences of Declining Size and Age of Alaskan Salmon

-Principal Investigators: Eric P. Palkovacs, University of California Santa Cruz Department of Ecology and Evolution Biology; Peter Westley, University of Alaska Fairbanks School of Fisheries and Ocean Sciences; Bert Lewis, Alaska Department of Fish & Game Division of Commercial Fisheries
+Principal Investigators: Eric P. Palkovacs, University of California Santa Cruz Department of Ecology and Evolution Biology; Peter Westley, University of Alaska Fairbanks College of Fisheries and Ocean Sciences; Bert Lewis, Alaska Department of Fish & Game Division of Commercial Fisheries